Practical Concurrent and Parallel Programming, MSc CS

 In this course you learn how to write correct and efficient concurrent and parallel software, primarily using Java, on standard shared-memory multicore hardware such as laptops, desktops and servers.

-The course covers basic mechanisms such as threads, locks and shared memory as well as more advanced mechanisms such as functional parallel stream operations, transactional memory, message passing, and lock-free data structures implemented using atomic compare-and-swap instructions.
+The course covers basic mechanisms such as threads, locks and shared memory as well as more advanced mechanisms such as functional parallel stream operations, message passing, and lock-free data structures implemented using atomic compare-and-swap instructions.
 It covers concepts such as atomicity, safety, liveness and deadlock.
 It covers how to measure and understand performance and scalability of parallel programs.
 It covers tools and methods to find bugs in concurrent programs, and reason about their correctness.

 Topics covered include: